Fire Hazard in Buildings | Causes of Fire Hazards | Effects of Fire Hazards | Prevention of Fire Hazards

 500 – 600 deg.
 C = Completely loss of efficiency

-Some causes of fire hazard in buildings are:
+Some causes of fire hazards in buildings are:

 1. Combustion of combustible material